michaeldijk/breakingbadme/README.md

 #### General
 * Dark/Light theme: each page contains a button to change the theme from light to dark, or vise versa, and the default theme is the dark theme.
 Upon changing the theme, it then is captures on `localStorage`, and saved with a preset of `key: theme` and `value: lightstyle` or `darkstyle`.
 * Random background image: Each page contains a random background image, and these images are cycled through from one to four.
-Both dark theme and light theme, have four separate images, it cycles through.
+Both dark theme and light theme, have four separate images, it cycles through, depending on the style the user choose from.
 * main image, is set to a height of `85vh` to allow an introduction of the section below it, this indicates there is more content below.
 I originally wanted to use a scroll down icon, which moved, but, this would take away from the overall asteatic of the site.
 * Each page, has an introductory text, in the main image.